 - Conservative Treatment: In cases where the cervical disc herniation is mild or moderate, conservative treatment methods can be applied.
 These may include rest, neck exercises, physical therapy, painkillers and anti-inflammatory medications, hot or cold applications, and massage.

-- Injection Therapy: If your symptoms are severe or conservative treatments aren't working, epidural steroid injections or other injection therapies (PRP, stem cells) may be considered.
+- Injection Therapy: If your symptoms are severe or conservative treatments aren't working, epidural steroid injections or other injection treatments may be considered.
 These treatments can help relieve pain and reduce inflammation.

 - Surgery: Rarely, surgery may be required to treat a herniated disc in the neck.
 Surgery is usually considered when symptoms are severe, nerve roots are compressed, or neurological functions are severely affected.